moraes/tipfy/project/README.txt

 If you downloaded the do-it-yourself pack, you need to first install the needed libraries before running de development server.
 Here's how:

-- Access the buildout directory and call the bootstrap script using your Python 2.5 interpreter.
+- Access the project directory and call the bootstrap script using your Python 2.5 interpreter.
 We pass the command --distribute because it is preferable to the default setuptools.
 This will prepare buildout to run: